2024-2025 Executive Board

 As the second-term Mayor of a small statutory town surrounded by bigger municipalities, Rogin knows firsthand how challenging it can be to make our municipal voices heard.
 She is dedicated to doing just that.
 Rogin currently is a member of Metro Mayors Caucus and serves as a Board Director for the Denver Regional Council of Governments.
 She is actively engaged with state legislators and can be found at the Capitol testifying during hearings on bills that impact us all.
 She is grateful to be part of CML's advocating for all Colorado communities, and will continue to bring a big voice for small towns to the table.

-Carol Saade Headshot Carol Saade, Breckenridge councilmember
+Carol Saade Headshot Carol Saade, Councilmember, Breckenridge

 Represents small population category of less than 8,000; term expires June 2025